sb2nov/sb2nov.github.io/_posts/2017-03-16-so-you-built-a-machine-learning-model.md

 date: 2017-03-16
 ---

-You've been working on a Machine Learning task.
-You collected data from various sources, built your model and got some results.
-You notice you're getting about 80% accuracy on your test set which is less than what you desire.
+You have been working on a Machine Learning project.
+You collected data from various sources, built your model and got some preliminary results.
+You notice you are getting about 80% accuracy on your test set which is less than what you desire.
 Now what?
-How do you decide what will improve the model?
+How do you improve the model?

 Should you get more data?
 Build a more complex model?
 Increase or decrease regularization?
 Add or remove features?
 Run more iterations of gradient descent?
 May be try all of them?

-Recently I got this question from a friend, who said it seemed improving models is just hit and trial.
-This prompted me to write this post on how to make an informed decision about what should you work on first ?
+Recently I got this question from a friend, who said it seemed that improving models is just hit and trial.
+This prompted me to write this post on how to make an informed decision about what should you work on first.

 ## Bias and Variance
-To build a more accurate model.
-First, we need to learn what are the different sources of error in our model.
+To build a more accurate model, we first need to learn what are the different sources of error in our model.

 **Bias**: The error due to bias is taken as the difference between the expected (or average) prediction of our model and the correct value which we are trying to predict.